rcjara/rcjara.github.com/_posts/2013-03-06-ruby-as-javascript.md

     # outputs: "The count is still: 0"
     {% endhighlight %}

 This seems like what we want.
 Ruby looks like it's protecting your objects' internal state from other code.
-But Ruby also has the instance_variable_set method, which means your objects don't really have any protection at all.
+But Ruby is also an incredibly dynamic language which has things like the instance_variable_set method, which means your objects don't really have any protection at all.

     {% highlight ruby %}
     c.instance_variable_set(:@count, 3.14159)